fxs130430/SHAP_FOLD/README.md

 ### Example (From [FOLD Paper](https://arxiv.org/pdf/1707.02693.pdf "FOLD paper"))
 FOLD Algorithm can handle nested levels of exceptions (i.e., Exceptions to defaults, exceptions to exceptions etc.)
 Birds and planes normally fly, except penguins and damaged planes that can't.
 There are however superpenguins that can fly (exceptional penguins)

+This example could be found in examples/flies folder.
+To run the example (after sucessful building from the sources), run the following command:
+ <pre> java -jar fold.jar -mode fold flies.pl flies.txt </pre>

 ```
 B:  bird(X) :- penguin(X).
     penguin(X) :- superpenguin(X).